 K and I recently bought an investment property to house hack.
 This is the 8th and final post of a new series on strategy and tactics for how to house hack in an expensive market, using our own example as a case study.
-Check out all the posts in this series:

 Throughout this house hacking series, I have shared our most important lessons for finding, analyzing, purchasing, and remodeling a multi-family apartment building.
 Multi-family real estate is a very effective way to build wealth: through cash flow, appreciation, and tax deductions.